 When meeting with your Nationwide Equities professional, they will review the four components of an ARM, which are: index, margin, interest rate cap structure, and initial interest rate period.
 After discussing your situation and possible options with one of our professionals, you can decide if an adjustable-rate mortgage is right for you!
 See below for some more features and benefits of an ARM.

-Annual and lifetimes caps come with ARMs, which stop interest rates from rising above a certain level during those periods of time
+Annual and lifetimes caps come stop interest rates from rising above a certain level during certain periods of time

-If market rates fall, your interest rate can drop
+If housing market rates fall, your interest rate can drop

-This type of ARM allow the home buyer to select a term of fixed rate before the rate starts to adjust, which means a lower initial payment than a fixed-rate mortgage
+This type allows the home buyer to select a term of fixed rates before it starts to adjust, which means a lower initial payment than a fixed-rate mortgage

 Interest-only (I-O) ARM: Interest-only ARMs allow you to pay only the interest for a specified number of years, typically between 3 and 10 years.
 This arrange- ment allows you to have smaller monthly payments for a prescribed period.
 After that period, your monthly payment will increase— even if interest rates stay the same—because you must start paying back the principal and the interest each month.
 For some I-O loans, the interest rate adjusts during the I-O period as well.